sianghwee/duke/docs/README.md

 <img src="list.PNG" width="400">

-### `todo` - add a todo event to the list
+### `todo` - add a todo task to the list

-Adds a todo event to the list and output the event if it is successfully added.
+Adds a todo task to the list and output the task if it is successfully added.

 Example of usage: